pgassmann/puppet-letsencrypt_nginx/README.md

 ### Define: letsencrypt_nginx::location

-Configure acme-challenge location webroot for a nginx vhost
+Configure acme-challenge location webroot for a nginx server

 #### Parameters

-* `vhost`: vhost to configure location for, defaults to $name
+* `server`: server to configure location for, defaults to $name